chadbraunduin/backups-mode/README.md

 ## Installation
     git clone git@github.com:chadbraunduin/backups-mode.git
     cd backups-mode
-    # copy to your emacs load-path
+    # copy the necessary files to your emacs load-path
-    cp backups-mode.el ~/.emacs.d/
+    cp backups-mode.el bm-utilities.el backup-walker.el ~/.emacs.d/
     # this assumes ~/.emacs.d/ is in your emacs load-path
     # add the following to .emacs
     (require 'backups-mode)
+    (backups-mode-start)

 ## Additional configuration
     ;; putting this in your .emacs will allow you to change version control settings.
-These are the default settings found in backups-mode.el.
+The following are the default settings found in backups-mode.el.
     (setq backup-by-copying t
       delete-old-versions t
       kept-new-versions 6